 About Flux Tailor LLC

 Achieving sustainability is a complex problem.
 At Flux Tailor we believe that data access is an important and solvable piece of the puzzle.
-We want to empower consumers with the data they need to measure and track their environmental bottom line with the same accuracy as their financial bottom line.
-Access to machine readable data will help Consumers imagine, explore, and participate on the frontiers of clean tech innovation.
+We want to empower consumers with the data they need to track their environmental bottom line with the same accuracy as their financial bottom line.
+Access to machine readable data will help people imagine, explore, and participate on the frontiers of clean tech innovation.

 About Klaar De Schepper, Principal and Founder